Food Service

 APPLY FOR A PERMIT

 To apply for a mobile food unit permit, return the following items to the Environmental Health office on the first floor of the Community Services Building, located at 106 E. Morgan St. in downtown Brevard.
-For questions, contact Environmental Health Program Supervisor Patricia Hawkins at (828) 884-3139.
+For questions, contact our Environmental Health staff at (828) 884-3139.

 Temporary Food Establishments at Festivals and Events